cca/moodle_cli/readme.md

 ### create_course_cats.php

 This creates all the needed course categories for a term (e.g. the parent semester category and then all the children departmental categories as well as the "Metacourses" category), with a prompt asking you to specify the term on the command line.
-We run this once per term a few months before it begins; it is a prerequisite to the term being added to the `MOODLE_ENROLLER_TERMS` setting on the portal integrations server which, in turn, serves as our external enrollments database.
+We run this once per term a few months before it begins; it is a prerequisite to the term being added to the `MOODLE_ENROLLER_TERMS` setting on the CCA Integrations project which populates our external enrollments database.

 ### enrollment_cron.sh

-Cron calls this script which in turns uses a few moosh commands, the auth/db/cli/sync_users.php script, and the enrol/database/cli/sync.php script to sync our enrollments with the external enrollments database.
+Cron calls this script which uses a few `moosh` commands, the auth/db/cli/sync_users.php script, and the enrol/database/cli/sync.php script to sync our enrollments with the external enrollments database.

 ### foundations_cron.sh